shiveshnavin/react-native-boxes/README.md

 ```

 ### Dependencies
 Make sure you have following dependencies installed.
+The versions can be satisfying version but must not have ny breaking changes.

 ```
     "@expo/vector-icons": "^13.0.0",